ionic-team/ionic-site/docs/v2/components/index.md

 <h2 id="action-sheets">Action Sheets</h2>

-Action Sheets display a modal set of options to confirm or cancel an action.
+Action Sheets slide up from the bottom edge of the device screen, and display a set of options with the ability to confirm or cancel an action.
+Action Sheets can sometimes be used as an alternative to menus, however, they **should not** be used for navigation.

+The Action Sheet always appears above any other components on the page, and must be dismissed in order to interact with the underlying content.
+When it is triggered, the rest of the page darkens to give more focus to the Action Sheet options.

 ```javascript
 ActionSheet.open({